“They say the comeback is greater than the setback”

-From 1996 to 2005 John was the Member for Pittwater in the NSW Parliament.
-In 2002, on his 33rd birthday, John was elected Leader of the Opposition – the youngest person ever to hold the role and lead a major political party in Australia.
+John’s career in politics started when he became a Member for Pittwater in the NSW Parliament in 1996.
+In 2002, he was elected Leader of the Opposition on his 33rd birthday – the youngest person ever to lead a major political party at Federal or State level in Australia.